 CFEC Board Member | Associate Professor of Surgery, Residency Program Director, Department of Surgery – Wake Forest School of Medicine

-Amy is a native of Columbia, South Carolina.
-After graduation from the University of Georgia, she attended the University of South Carolina School of Medicine, where she obtained her medical degree.
-She completed General Surgery Residency and Surgical Critical Care Fellowship in Chattanooga, Tennessee and moved to Winston-Salem in 2008.
+Amy Hildreth is a native of Columbia, South Carolina.
+After graduating from the University of Georgia, she attended the University of South Carolina School of Medicine, where she obtained her medical degree.
+She completed a general surgery residency and surgical critical care fellowship in Chattanooga, Tennessee, and moved to Winston-Salem in 2008.
 She joined the faculty of the Wake Forest School of Medicine, where she serves as Associate Professor of Surgery and Residency Program Director for General Surgery.
 She and her husband, Herbert Krabel, have twin 6-year-old sons, Simon and Max, who attended school at The Children’s Center for several years.